ckeditor/ckeditor5/packages/ckeditor5-word-count/docs/features/word-count.md

 ## Configuration options

 There are two options which change the output container.
-If the {@link module:wordcount/wordcount~WordCountConfig#displayWords} is set to to `false`, then the section with word counter is hidden.
+If the {@link module:wordcount/wordcount~WordCountConfig#displayWords} is set to to `false`, then the section with word count is hidden.
 Similarly, when the {@link module:wordcount/wordcount~WordCountConfig#displayCharacters} is set to `false` it will hide the character counter.

 ## Update event